 • Do not litter in the parks -- help keep our parks clean for everyone’s enjoyment.

 .
 When leaving a message, please be sure to state the park location and a brief description of the situation.

-Truxtun Park has three (3) picnic pavilions available for rent year round.
+Pavilion Rentals Truxtun Park has three picnic pavilions available for rent year round.
 Groups of 10 or more must obtain a permit in advance.
-Pavilions are rented on a first come, first serve basis.
-For the safety and enjoyment for all park users, moon bounces nor amplified music are not permitted.
+Pavilions are rented on a first-come, first-serve basis.
+For the safety and enjoyment for all park users, moon bounces and amplified music are not permitted.
 Parks/pavilions close at sunset, therefore groups must vacate before that time.